-\Note: When reading flyers, be watchful of the unit price, some of prices are calculated by the pound or gram and not by the item price.
+Note: When reading flyers, be watchful of the unit price, some of prices are calculated by the pound or gram and not by the item price.

 In the Independent grocer online flyer, find one fruit or vegetable sold by the pound.
+You may use a calculator.
 What would the price be for 4 pounds of this item?